 In this primer, we’re going to discuss how to pair cigars with various wine and spirits.
 Historically, many men have enjoyed the pleasures of a fine cigar as they sipped brandy or whisky in the evening.
 Today, the art of perfect pairings has moved into coffee, wine, and even beer.
 So what are the tricks to ensuring harmony between your cigar and your drink?

 How to Pair Cigars and Alcohol

-The same as you can easily decipher which dressing goes best with your salad, the same technique rings true for men looking to pair a fine cigar and an equally fine libation.
+As you can easily decipher which dressing goes best with your salad, the same technique rings true for men looking to pair a fine cigar with an equally fine libation.

 There are many spirits that cigars pair well with and some that simply don’t stand up nearly as well.

 Drinks that Don’t Work As Well